haxpor/blog/_posts/2017-06-19-postmortem-raceplant-ciga-game-jam-2017.md

 	![gif - give thing to opponent](http://i.imgur.com/xzJ5hZc.gif)
 	</center>
 	<center>
-	_Give thing to opponent_
+	_Giving thing to opponent_
 	</center>

 * __Growth of Tree__

 	Tree has 3 step to grow.
+Only the final step in which it can generate seed and fruit.

 	<center>
 	![gif - tree grow to step 2](http://i.imgur.com/PkYArMl.gif)